-PROF MS MAKHANYA, PRINCIPAL AND VICE-CHANCELLOR UNIVERSITY OF SOUTH AFRICA ADDRESS: GALA DINNER: RESEARCH AWARDS CEREMONY "Working with communities towards attainment of the Sustainable Development Goals (SDGs)" THE BALLROOM, GALLAGHER CONVENTION CENTRE, MIDRAND 6 MARCH 2020
+PROF MS MAKHANYA, PRINCIPAL AND VICE CHANCELLOR UNIVERSITY OF SOUTH AFRICA

+ADDRESS: GALA DINNER: RESEARCH AWARDS CEREMONY

+"Working with communities towards attainment of the

+Sustainable Development Goals (SDGs)"

+THE BALLROOM, GALLAGHER CONVENTION CENTRE, MIDRAND 6 MARCH 2020

-Thanks to our Programme Director, Dr Genevieve James, Deputy Director: Community Engagement at Unisa
+Thanks, Programme Director, Dr Genevieve James: Deputy Director: Community Engagement at Unisa

-- Chancellor of Unisa, President Thabo Mbeki - Chairperson of the Unisa council, Mr Sakhi Simelane - Members of Unisa's council, here present - Members of the diplomatic corps - My colleagues, members of the executive and extended management - Prof Thenjiwe Meyiwa, Vice-Principal: Research, Postgraduate Studies, Innovation and Commercialisation - Dr S.D.
-Selematsela, Executive Director: Library and Information Services

-- Members of the business community and civil society - Unisa's student and labour formations
+- Chancellor of Unisa, President Thabo Mbeki - Chairperson of the Unisa Council, Mr Sakhi Simelane - Members of Unisa's Council, here present - Members of the diplomatic corps - My colleagues, members of the executive and extended management - Prof Thenjiwe Meyiwa, Vice-Principal: Research, Postgraduate Studies, Innovation and Commercialization - Dr S D Selematsela, Executive Director: Library and Information Services at Unisa - Members of the business community and civil society

-- Our honoured guests this evening: recipients of our research awards - Our entertainers this evening, the Gaabo Motho Tenors - Distinguished guests, ladies and gentlemen
+- Unisa's student and labour formations - Our honoured guests this evening: recipients of our research awards - Our entertainers this evening, the Gaabo Motho Tenors - Distinguished guests, ladies and gentlemen

 A very good evening to you all.
-On behalf of our Chancellor, who is the host of tonight's research awards, as well as the council and management of Unisa, it is my pleasure and honour to bid you all a very warm welcome to our annual Unisa Research and Innovation Awards Ceremony.
-This is a bittersweet moment for me, because this is my last awards dinner in my capacity as Principal and Vice-Chancellor of Unisa.
-You may or may not know that I will be retiring at the end of the year, having served two terms as the Principal and Vice-Chancellor, and so it is in a somewhat reflective mood that I address you this evening.
+On behalf of our Chancellor who is the host of tonight's research awards as well as Council and Management of Unisa, it is my pleasure and honour to bid you all a very warm welcome to our annual Unisa Research and Innovation Awards Ceremony.
+This is a bittersweet moment for me as well, because this is my last awards dinner in the capacity of Principal and Vice Chancellor of Unisa.
+You may or may not know that I will be retiring at the end of this year, having served two terms as the Principal and Vice Chancellor and so it is in a somewhat reflective mood that I address you this evening.

-I can assure you, though, that I remain completely confident that this university is unique and that it is regarded as such - nationally, on the continent, and internationally.
-It has always been a bit surprising to me that we, who work at Unisa, do not seem to fully grasp the value of the strategic gem that is Unisa, and I often wonder whether we truly appreciate this magnificent asset for what it is, or the massive potential that is has for change.
-Yes, I use the word "massive" intentionally, and the contribution that we continue to make to the world of quality higher education in what is most certainly one of the most challenging times for tertiary education.
+I can assure you though, that I remain completely confident that this University is unique and that it is regarded as such - nationally, continentally and internationally.
+It has always been a bit surprising to me that we who work at Unisa, do not seem to fully grasp the value of the strategic gem that is Unisa, and I often wonder if we truly appreciate this magnificent asset for what it is, the massive potential that is has for change - and yes, I use the word "massive" intentionally, and the contribution that we continue to make to the world of quality higher education in what is most certainly one of the most challenging times for higher education.

-The fact is, brand Unisa remains highly regarded, and despite our sometimes critical press locally, we have a much-envied reputation amongst our peers for quality education and, increasingly, for the caliber of the research we are providing - this, despite the fact that we are not a research-intensive university.
-And if ever you were in any doubt about our growing presence and impact in higher education research, look around you - look at your colleagues: I counted close on 100 awards this evening.
-Slowly but surely we are building on what, I believe, will become an enviable reputation for research - research that is relevant and applicable to our context as a comprehensive African ODeL university.
+The fact is, brand Unisa remains highly regarded, and despite our sometimes critical press locally, we have a much envied reputation amongst our peers, for quality education and increasingly, for the caliber of research that we are providing - this despite the fact that we are not a research-intensive university.
+And if ever you were in any doubt as to our growing presence and impact in higher education research - look about you - look at your colleagues - I counted close on 100 awards this evening.
+Slowly but surely, we are building on what I believe, will become an enviable reputation for research: research that is relevant and applicable to our context as a comprehensive African ODel University.

-While preparing for my first-quarter report to council, I read through a very comprehensive ranking report which has been prepared by DIRPO.
+While preparing for my first quarter report to Council I read through a very comprehensive ranking report which has been prepared by DIRPO.
 The aim of the project was to determine Unisa's status in the various global rankings, and then amongst our ODeL peers.

-Now you will know that, as an ODeL institution, many of the
+Now you will know that as an ODeL institution, many of the